Scoobidu/Bookymyshow-template/README.md

 ## Api

-To retrieve all movie details from an API, you are using an HTTP GET request
+To retrieve all movie details from an API, you are using an HTTP GET request.
 Endpoint: [https://bmsbackend.onrender.com/api/all-bookings](https://bmsbackend.onrender.com/api/all-bookings)
 Method: GET
 Description: Returns a list of all booking details.